 Mind Mapping is one of the best ways to capture your thoughts.
-It is great for note taking, helping you become more creative and solve problems effectively.
+It is great for note-taking, helping you become more creative and solve problems effectively.

-Students will be given an authentic problem (e.g. Students are upset about new dress code, Students want to make use of their cell phones in class).
+Students will be given an authentic problem (e.g. Students are upset about the new dress code, Students want to make use of their cell phones in class).
 They are then asked to explore this topic and generate ideas revolving around their First Amendment Rights.
 The goal is for students to consider solutions and possible actions that could be taken and the ramifications of those actions.

 The mind mapping process will help students effectively solve the problem.

 - Be able to use a mind map to organize ideas surrounding their position on a given topic.

 Position Statement - A position statement is a sentence that clearly explains one side of an arguable issue.

 Mind map: A mind map is a visual representation of a topic, including a central idea surrounded by connected branches of associated topics.

 - See the Accommodations Page and Charts on the 21things4students website in the Teacher Resources.

 Students may find it useful to use a text-to-speech app when reading and reviewing the mind-maps.